rust-lang/rfcs/text/0000-target-tier-policy.md

   sufficient interest for cross-compilation, but not have sufficient interest for native compilation.
 The host tools may be dropped if they no longer meet this requirement, even if the target otherwise qualifies as tier 1.
-- The host tools must build, run, and pass tests reliably in CI.
+- The host tools must build, run, and pass tests reliably in CI, for all components that Rust's CI considers mandatory.
   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
 - Building the host tools and running the testsuite for the host tools must not